 There is one ATM machine located on the first floor of the Cleon F. Thompson, Jr. Student Services Center & one located in Donald Julian Reaves Student Activities Center at the Food Court.
 There are also several ATM machines located within close proximity to campus.
 See “Banks” in this section for a list of locations.

 If you are going to be absent from class for any reason, be sure to contact your professors to make arrangements to get notes and make up any work that will be missed.
 For absences due to personal or family emergencies or crisis, please access and complete the Class Absence Request form or contact the Offce of the Dean of Students at 336-750-3356.

 You may check your grades on-line at “Banner RAMS ONLINE.”
 If you have general questions about your academic record, go to the Offce of the Registrar, Suite 202 in the Thompson Center.
 Questions about a particular grade should be addressed to the faculty member or dean who is responsible for the course.

 All students are strongly encouraged to report both their local and permanent addresses to the Registrar’s office.
 Any address change within an academic year should also be reported.
 Failure to do so may result in personal mail being sent to the wrong address.
 Address changes must be in writing and include the signature of the student.

 Winston-Salem State University prohibits the possession, use, and/or consumption of any alcohol while on the campus grounds.
 WSSU adheres to all North Carolina laws and ordinances in regard to the use and possession of alcoholic beverages and alcohol paraphernalia on campus.
-Each student is expected to read and adhere to all alcohol and other drug policies that are listed in the WSSU Student Handbook and WSSU Student Code of Conduct.
-Please refer to the Policies section of this handbook and WSSU’s main homepage for more information, or call 336-750-3356.
+Each student is expected to read and adhere to all alcohol and other drug policies.
+Please refer to the Selected Policies Governing Students section of this handbook for more information, or call 336-750-3356.